Factom-Asset-Tokens/FAT/FAQ.md

 ### So, Why should I use FAT over Ethereum or BTC Colored Coins?

-1. They are crazy affordable. ($0.001/KB vs \$2.86/KB & \$3.83/KB).
-We're
-   talking over 1000% less expensive than the competition.
+1. They are crazy affordable. ($0.001/KB for FAT vs \$2.86/KB & \$3.83/KB for Ethereum and Bitcoin respectively at the moment).
+We're talking less than 1/1000th the cost of the competition.
 2. They are crazy easy to learn.
-FAT tokens are written in simple JSON and optionally your choice of programming language.
+FAT tokens are written in simple JSON and you can build on FAT in your choice of programming language.
 Libraries are available to facilitate easy contract module development.
 3. They are crazy flexible.
 Add whatever metadata you want to define custom programmatic behavior as an issuer.
 Contracts and custom token behavior can be written in any programming language.
+FAT standards can be layered and extended to achieve unique tokenization and smart contract functionality.

 ### How many transactions per second (TPS) can FAT do?

 FAT TPS is equal to Factom's TPS.
-Currently Factom can do around 7 TPS stably, which is comparable to Ethereum.
-Factom has been pushed to 10 TPS  in testing and can be easily sharded to accommodate increasing volume in the future.
+Currently Factom can do around 10 TPS stably, which is comparable to Ethereum.
+Factom can be easily sharded to accommodate increasing volume in the future.

 ### Can I try FAT out without spending real money?

 Absolutely.
 Factom has a thriving and responsive [Testnet](http://www.factom-testnet.com/Introduction) that allows you to try FAT out at no cost.
+Additionally, the FAT wallet currently comes hardcoded with the private key to a pre-loaded Entry Credit address to fund issuance and transactions of FAT on the Factom mainnet.

 ### Who Owns FAT?

 You do.
 FAT is completely open source under Creative Commons 0.
-FAT's development and administration is spearheaded by DBGrow Inc., one of the 27 proud Factom Authority Node Operators
+FAT's development and administration is spearheaded by DBGrow Inc., one of the 27 proud Factom Authority Members.